seancrowe/GraFxJourney_PublisherIntro/03_Building_An_Integration/03_05_Open_A_Document_In_A_Publisher_Editor/README.md

 Each store card has a button named "Edit", which when clicked does nothing.
 What we want to happen is when clicked for the editor to open.

+## Setup section
+To setup this section, copy the `editor.html` file from the `03_Integration_Workflow/project/public` path on the git repo to your project's public folder.

 However, we do not want the editor to open the document from the store.
 That would be bad, because it means our end users could modify store documents.
 What we really want to do is create a copy of the document and let end users edit their copy.

 ## What happens when "Edit" is pressed